 The Communication Management Professional (CMP) and Strategic Communication Management Professional (SCMP) certification exams will be offered at the IABC…

-Early-bird registration is open and keynote speakers have been announced for the 2019 IABC Heritage Region Communication Conference.
+Registration is open through August 31 for the 2019 IABC Heritage Region Communication Conference.
 With the theme "Drive the Future," a slate of top-notch marketing and communication keynoters and breakout speakers will share their insights and interact with communication professionals in the Motor City.
 This year's Communication Conference takes place Sept.
-22-24 at the Greektown Casino-Hotel in Detroit, Michigan.
+22 - 24 at the Greektown Casino-Hotel in Detroit, Michigan.

 “Our ‘Drive the Future’ conference packs the most compelling communication speakers, case studies, best practices and interactive sessions into a dynamic two-and-a-half-day program,” said Nancy Sarpolis, co-chair, 2019 Heritage Region conference.
 “We’re focusing on strategies communicators need to know now to be successful in the future.”